hexagonix/Doc/Hexagonix/REL.en.md

 <div align="justify">

 - Deep change in the Unix atop utility;
-- renamed atop to htop;
+- Renamed atop to htop;
 - Improvements in the logind daemon;
 - Font hint renamed to Avatar;
 - Removal of Unix.sh file from libasm;